deroneriksson/python-wsi-preprocessing/docs/index.md

 tiles and only tiles that consist of at least 90% tissue are further analyzed.
 Tissue is determined by hysteresis thresholding on the grayscale image complement.

-The three TUPAC16 challenge tasks were won by Paeng et al, described in the paper [A Unified Framework for Tumor Proliferation Score Prediction in Breast Histopathology](https://pdfs.semanticscholar.org/7d9b/ccac7a9a850cc84a980e5abeaeac2aef94e6.pdf).
+The three TUPAC16 challenge tasks were won by Paeng et al, described in [A Unified Framework for Tumor Proliferation Score Prediction in Breast Histopathology](https://pdfs.semanticscholar.org/7d9b/ccac7a9a850cc84a980e5abeaeac2aef94e6.pdf).
 In their technique, identification of tissue regions in whole-slide images is done using Otsu thresholding, morphological operations, and